hedgehoglab-engineering/frontend-linters/packages/stylelint-config-basic/README.md

 This package contains the standard Stylelint configuration used on all hedgehog lab projects, both internally and for our clients.

+> [!NOTE]
+> This package contains basic rules, and nothing pre-processor specific.
+Please pull in the pre-processor specific configs alongside this one as needed.

 ## Usage

 Add the config to your project dependencies: